timeplus-io/proton/examples/nginx-grafana/README.md

 ### Random Streams
 There is an important note about the design of random streams in Timeplus Proton mentioned in the [`RANDOM STREAM`](https://docs.timeplus.com/proton-create-stream#create-random-stream) documentation that is worth highlighting here:
 > [!NOTE]
-> The data of random stream is kept in memory during the query time.
-If you are not querying the random stream, there is no data generated or kept in memory.
+> When you run a Timeplus SQL query with a random stream, the data will be generated and analyzed by the query engine.
+Depending on the query, all generated data or aggregated states can be kept in memory during the query time.
+If you are not querying the random stream, no data is generated or kept in memory.

 Essentially, each time you run a query like `SELECT remote_ip, rfc1413_ident, remote_user, date_time, http_verb, path, http_ver, status, size, referer, user_agent, malicious_request FROM nginx_access_log LIMIT 1;`, you'll get a different (random) result from the stream.